I'm a librarian, author, editor, web

 With regard to reader's advisory,

-I write articles and columns for NoveList in my capacity as historical
+I write regular articles and columns for NoveList and have served as treasurer for the

 Novel Society website.